ahmetbulur/helix-snake/README.md

 # Helix Snake

 - The goal of the project is to develop a snake game version which can generate amino acids’ codons.
-- Linked list data structures (single, double and multi linked lists) used to implement the game.
+- Linked list data structures (SLL, DLL and MLL) used to implement the game.
 - Enigma used for visualization.
 - Information About Game :